DataFire/Integrations/integrations/generated/azure_recoveryservicessiterecovery_service/README.md

   * jobFriendlyName `string`: JobName for the Event.
   * jobId `string`: Job arm id for the event.
   * jobStatus `string`: JobStatus for the Event.
   * instanceType `string`: Gets the class type.
-Overriden in derived classes.
+Overridden in derived classes.

 ### JobTaskDetails
 * JobTaskDetails `object`: This class represents a task which is actually a workflow so that one can navigate to its individual drill down.
   * jobTask [JobEntity](#jobentity)
   * instanceType `string`: The type of task details.

+### KeyEncryptionKeyInfo
+* KeyEncryptionKeyInfo `object`: Key Encryption Key (KEK) information.
+  * keyIdentifier `string`: The key url / identifier.
+  * keyVaultResourceArmId `string`: The KeyVault resource ARM id for key.

 ### LogicalNetwork
 * LogicalNetwork `object`: Logical network data model.